kunxin-chor/tgc5-database-modelling/questions/q6-employees.md

 # Employees

 Company XYZ spread out its operations across many departments.
 When an employee joins a company, they are assigned to a department immediately and are given a designation.
+Every department has an employee as its supervisor.
 At the end of every month, each employee recieves a payslip, with their name, designation, department and address printed on it.
 Every 5 years an employee will get a cerificate of loyalty.